recomb-conference/recomb2026/how_to_register.md

 Satellite registrants may attend any satellite session of their choice.
 However, we request that attendees indicate their preferred main satellite on the registration form, which will assist us in assigning an appropriately sized conference room for each satellite event.

-Please note that the gala dinner is **not included in the Postdoc and Student registration fees;** however, **tickets for the gala dinner may be purchased separately at €130 per ticket.**
+Please note that the gala dinner is **not included in the Postdoc and Student registration fees;** however, **tickets for the gala dinner may be purchased separately.**

-**The Early Registration Deadline is 15 April 2026.
-After this deadline, all prices will be increased by 20%.**
+**The late online registration deadline is 22 May 2026.
+Online registration will not be available after this date.**

 ---